easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 # extra.type

 Will always return `"extra"`.
-This is useful when you have a list of `variant` and `extra` objects and you need to distinguish between them.
+This is useful when you have a list of `Variant` and `Extra` objects and you need to distinguish between them.